fariha06/Poker_hand/README.md

 # Poker_hand
-This Python program implements an algorithm to rank two poker hands and determine the winner.

 ## Description
-The program takes two poker hands as input and ranks them based on the following hand types, from best to worst:

-- Four of a Kind
-- Full House
-- Triples
-- Two Pairs
-- Pair
-- Highest Card

-If two hands have the same hand type, the program compares the highest card value to determine the winner.
-If the highest card values are also the same, it's a tie.
-The program is implemented in Python and can be run from the command line.
+This is a Python program that ranks two poker hands and determines which hand wins based on the standard poker hand rankings.
+The program implements the ranking algorithm according to the specified rules, considering different hand types such as Four of a kind, Full House, Triples, Two pairs, Pair, and Highest card.

-## Usage
+## How to Use
-To use the program, below steps are followed:

-1. Ensure to have Python installed on your machine.

-2. Clone this repository or download the `poker.py` file.
+1. Clone the repository to your local machine or download the source code files.
+2. Make sure you have Python installed on your system.

-3. Open a terminal or command prompt and navigate to the directory containing the `poker.py` file.
+3. Open a terminal or command prompt and navigate to the project directory.

-4. Run the program by executing the following command:
+4. Run the program using the following command:

+    ```
+    python poker.py [hand1] [hand2]
+    ```

-Replace `[hand1]` and `[hand2]` with the poker hands you want to compare, represented as strings.
-Each card in the hand should be represented by its rank and suit.
-For example, "A" for Ace, "K" for King, "Q" for Queen, "J" for Jack, "T" for Ten, and "2" to "9" for the corresponding numbered cards.
-The cards should be provided in the order they were dealt.
+    Replace `[hand1]` and `[hand2]` with the poker hands you want to compare, using the following format:

+    - Use uppercase letters for cards: A (Ace), K (King), Q (Queen), J (Jack), T (Ten), and numbers 2-9.
+    - Each hand should consist of exactly 5 cards, separated by no spaces.

-5. The program will output the result indicating which hand wins or if it's a tie.
+5. The program will display the result, indicating which hand wins or if it's a tie.

 ## Examples
 Here are some example poker hands and their outcomes: